PCI DSS: 12 Requirements of the Payment Card Industry Data Security Standard

 For physical access control to be effective, it needs to restrict movement as well as monitor and log any such activity.
 Organisations must ensure that appropriate procedures are readily available to quickly identify individuals, who, are not authorised to be on site.
 This may require employing security personnel or monitored CCTV systems to ensure enforcement.

 Any media needs to be secured physically, with backups maintained off-site.
 Organisations should also have in place the controls and procedures to prevent data from being exposed once physical access to the data has been authorised, and dictate the destruction of all media once it is no longer needed by the business.

 A cardholder data environment is made up of several wired and wirelessly interconnected systems.
 Data can be stolen by cybercriminals through the exploitation of any network vulnerability.
 The PCI data security standard aims to identify and minimise the exploitation of any such vulnerabilities by requiring organisations by regularly monitoring and testing their networks.

 Organisations can fulfil this requirement by employing software and tools to monitor and log network activity in real-time.
-However, to ensure these systems are effective, thought must be given to the underpinning requirements, for instance, the capability for tracing data traffic to a specific individual.
+However, to ensure these systems are effective, thought must be given to the underpinning requirements, for instance, the capability for tracing data traffic to an individual.